Sanghamitra Superfast Express

 The 12295 / 12296 Sanghamitra Superfast Express is a Superfast Express train that runs daily between the Sir M. Visvesvaraya Terminal in Bengaluru, Karnataka and Danapur railway station in Patna, Bihar.

 This is the one and only daily train from Patna which connects Patna with Chennai and Bengaluru.
 It initially ran between to Patna, but in 2001 it was extended to Yeswanthpur in Karnataka and ran between Yeswantpur to Patna via Chennai Central.

 It marks as the longest-running daily train of the South Western Railway Division.
 This train takes a total of 43 hours and 45 minutes to cover the 2681 km distance.
 Trains numbered 12295UP and 12296DN belong to the Superfast category of Indian Railways.

+In April 2024, railways started monitoring reserved compartments to prevent unauthorised occupancy.
+A stop at Bayappanahalli was proposed in 2018.

 Relevance

 This train was named in honour of Sanghamitra, the daughter of Emperor Ashoka, ruler of Patliputra, the present city of Patna, and the Mauryan Empire.
 This train is the longest daily superfast train of South Western Railway zone.